botaul/botmaster/README.md

 - Admin can send menfess although admin doesn't follow the bot
 - Admin pass muted word filters
 - If your followers are **less than 5K**, follower filter may work properly.
 Uncomment line 117-130 on twitter.py (deactivated)
-- I have deleted non-essential features, see [first release](https://github.com/fakhrirofi/twitter_autobase/releases/tag/v1.0) if you want to use those features.
+- I have deleted non-essential features, see [first release](https://github.com/fakhrirofi/twitter_autobase/releases/tag/1.0.0) if you want to use those features.
 - If you use github repository to deploy to heroku, make sure to set the repository to private.
 Github automatically will delete your github token if your repository is public

 ### Auto Accept message
 In the beginning, this bot will automatically fill all followers to follower_data.
 So it can't track new followers when the bot was just started.
 The algorithms of auto accept message is:
 1. Truncate (delete contents) follower_data.txt, fill all followers to follower_data.txt
 2. Follower not in follower_data.txt, send message to new follower
-3. Follower stop following, remove follower from follower_data.txt <br>
-If your followers didn't receive a message from the bot.
+3. Follower stop following, remove follower from follower_data.txt If your followers didn't receive a message from the bot.
 Unfollow this bot for some minutes then follow it again.

 ## New Features & Fixed Bugs